CHOOSE THE BEST PRODUCTS FOR TRAINING

 FREE Advice!

 • Because first impressions matter, a good start to your training session can make a world of difference in the overall effectiveness of your event.
+Our trainer resources can help you do just that.

 Before the Meeting Starts...

-• Welcome slides - Be ready with a PowerPoint or presentation deck with conversation prompts AND intersperse names of each participant (i.e. "Welcome to...
+• Welcome slides - Be ready with classroom resources like a PowerPoint or presentation deck with conversation prompts AND intersperse names of each participant ("Welcome to...
 Susie Eastwood”).
 Set the show on auto-pilot until you're ready to start.

-• Play a game - Doodle on a virtual or real whiteboard as participants arrive and ask them to guess what it is
+• Play a game - Doodle on a virtual or real whiteboard as participants arrive and ask them to guess what it is.

 • Music - Play some music to relax or invigorate your group.

-Powerful Intros for a strong start
+Powerful Intros for a Strong Start

-Participants feel better if they have a sense of the flow of the session.
+Powerful intros are among the most helpful trainer resourcesyou can use.Participants feel better if they have a sense of the flow of the session.
 Consider yourself the host or concierge of the day and roll out the red carpet for your guests.
-Consider integrating many if not all of these agenda items into your opening.
+Consider integrating many, if not all, of these agenda items into your opening.

 2. "Housekeeping" Messages - let people know when they will take food, phone, and comfort breaks.